Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Numerical Experiments

 From the symmetry of $f$ we additionally deduce that $\int_{M} f d\lambda_{2d} = \int_{M'} f d\lambda_{2d} $ and therefore we finally obtain

 This observation can now be applied to the singular integrals occurring in the vector $\sing$ such that

 The essential advantage of this representation relies on the fact that the singularities are now located on the boundary of the integration domain.
 Thus, we do not evaluate the integrand on its singularities while using quadrature points which lie in the interior.
-For the outer integral we employ the $d$-dimensional Gauss quadrature as pointed out above.
-Then for the inner integral with a fixed $x \in \X$ we extend the one-dimensional adaptive (G7,K15)-Gauss-Kronrod quadrature rule to $d$-dimensional integrals by again tensorising the one-dimensional quadrature points.
+We extend the one-dimensional adaptive (G7,K15)-Gauss-Kronrod quadrature rule to $d$-dimensional integrals by again tensorising the one-dimensional quadrature points.
 Moreover, in order to take full advantage of the Gauss-Kronrod quadrature, we divide the set $[0,1]^{d-1}\times [0,x_{d-1}]$ into $2^{d-1}$ disjoint rectangular subsets such that the singularity $x$ is located at a vertex.
 The latter partitioning reinforces the adaptivity property of the Gauss-Kronrod quadrature rule.